 To make the problem tractable, we make the following assumptions about our PHP code:

 Since PHP is executed server side rather than client side, non minimized PHP code does not effect HTML file size nor bandwidth and does not need to be minimized.
-Since the amount of code expected to be outputted by the PHP is small, we don't worry about minimizing it.

 As stated above, the minifying of HTML is just a straight forward collapsing of white space.
 There's still room for improvement.
 After all, white space between elements that contain no non-white space characters are also collapsed.
 For example, " <i> <b> " is functionally equivalent to " <i><b>".
 Nevertheless this is a good first pass.